-At the same time, your flexibility increases and you’ll achieve a toned figure that you’ll never want to lose.
+At the same time, practicing pilates will allow your flexibility to increase and you’ll achieve a toned figure that you’ll never want to lose.

-It’s be ideal to combine pilates with some kind of aerobic activity, such as walking, dancing, running, swimming, biking, etc.
+It’s most ideal to combine pilates with some kind of aerobic activity, such as walking, dancing, running, swimming, biking, etc.

 This way, you can have good bodily balance between toning and cardiovascular exercises.
 This is the healthiest and most effective way to lose weight and not gain back the weight you’ve lost.